In the dirty business of making railroad ties, there’s blood under the tracks.

 "Doctoring, doctoring, doctoring"

-The wooden crossties manufactured at AmeriTies and similar plants across the US not only bind railroad tracks together, they connect the entire nation.
+The wooden crossties manufactured at AmeriTies and similar plants across the US not only bind railroad tracks together, but they also connect the entire nation.
 Railroads have been around for centuries yet remain as vital to commerce as any modern transportation or communication convenience.
 Maybe their prominence is on the decline, but they aren’t going away.

 The railroad industry sees creosote as a key to the railroad industry’s existence, and disdains alternative materials, such as concrete.
 With creosote, the wooden crosstie can serve effectively for up to 50 years or more.
 Without creosote, it might survive a decade.